Hadi-AB1/CS230-Portfolio/README.md

 6-How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?

--To develop software, start vague and work your way up to precision.
+- To develop software, start vague and work your way up to precision.
 Establish high-level goals and develop them via several iterations to arrive at the ultimate answer.
 A client's business objectives, for example, might be broken down into functional requirements that outline the major components of functionality required to satisfy those goals. technological requirements that explain the technological approach to functional fulfillment might be subdivided from practical demands.
 Technical requirements may then be converted into design papers, architecture, and code that meet those criteria and produce the final product.